AIMath-Lab/SufficientConditions/README.md

-# SufficientConditions
-How to Use Deep Learning to Identify Sufficient Conditions
+# How to Use Deep Learning to Identify Sufficient Conditions